| | |

-Can you drink tap water in Dubai?
+Can I drink tap water in Dubai?

-The answer is yes!
-Drinking tap water in Dubai is safe, as long as you take certain precautions.
-Tap water in Dubai is regulated by the government authority called DEWA and meets all international standards for potable water, which is a fancy way of saying drinking water.
+Tap water in Dubai is supplied by the government authority called DEWA and meets all international standards for potable water, which is a fancy way of saying drinking water.

 • Is a water filter fitted?

 Having a filter fitted adds an extra layer of protection to be safe, should anything happen to the water storage tanks.
-Along with removing the high level of calcium or other undesirable elements.
-Making them very popular in Dubai.

 Can you drink tap water in Dubai hotels?